-Did you know more than half of your home’s energy costs are linked to heating and cooling?
-This is why it’s so important to have an energy-efficient HVAC system.
+Where you aware that more than one-half of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s essential to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, determines how effective your furnace is at changing natural gas into heat.
-An 80 AFUE rating means your furnace will lose about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and stimulate sustainability.
+In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-So, what does all of this mean for your existing furnace in 2023?
-For the time being, nothing, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+For the time being, not much, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Lawrence soon, highly energy-efficient furnaces are now available.
-Discover how these furnaces can help you save on energy bills now.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are ready and available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces